-Brachial neuritis refers to a very specific and equally rare condition where there is inflammation of the group of nerves that control our shoulder, arm and hand, collectively it is known as the brachial plexus.
+Brachial neuritis refers to a rare condition where there is inflammation of the group of nerves that control our shoulder, arm and hand, collectively known as the brachial plexus.

-Often patients with this specific condition find it very frustrating and annoying because it is difficult to diagnose accurately and causes severe shoulder pain followed by weakness.
-What's worse is that its symptoms tend to develop quickly without any seemingly obvious reasons other than often starting at night and can be very very uncomfortable and unpleasant.
+Often patients with this condition find it very frustrating because it is difficult to diagnose accurately, and causes severe shoulder pain followed by weakness.
+Its symptoms tend to develop quickly without any obvious reasons.
+Symptoms often start at night and can be very uncomfortable and unpleasant.

 Brachial neuritis is also known as

 - Brachial plexopathy